- New Vaping Products Duty structure announced in the Autumn Budget

 How will vape prices change?

-If you're thinking ahead and wondering how the price of the vape products you use may change, we've put together a table with our calculations for approximate prices and increases on vape products that we expect to see.
+If you're thinking ahead and wondering how the price of the vape products you use may change, we've put together a table and infographic with our calculations for approximate prices and increases on vape products that we expect to see.

 Product type | Current average price | New price inc. VAT | Percentage of price increase |